vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 Keform Party who were present at the Conference dared not oppose the resolution moved by Mr. Tilak.
 Mr. Tilak was not merely a destructive critic.
-He showed the way in which the Bill could be made accept- able to the Orthodox party.
+He showed the way in which the Bill could be made accept###able to the Orthodox party.
 He suggested that the attainment of puberty should be made the legal age for the consummation of marriage.
 Had this compromise been accepted there would have been no trouble.
 But